 New Delhi World Book Fair

 The National Book Trust (NBT) of India organises the New Delhi World Book Fair, established in March 1972.
 India’s second oldest book fair, the NBT aims to instill a love for books and literature in people and to encourage the production of good literature in Indian languages.
-The theme for this year’s festival is “Azadi ka Amrit Mahotsav,” commemorating 75 years of India’s Independence.
-The festival features cultural and literary programs, discussions, workshops and seminars.
-This is the 31st edition of the Fair (2024) was ‘Multi-Lingual India’.
+The festival features cultural and literary programmess, discussions, workshops and seminars.
+The theme of the 50th and most recent edition of the Fair (2024) was ‘Multi-Lingual India’.
 It featured a dedicated Theme Pavilion, designed by National Institute of Design, Ahmedabad.
 Other features included a Children’s Pavilion, a Yuva (Youth) Pavilion, cultural programmes and New Delhi Rights table aimed to “provide the exhibitors with a scope of business with the fast-developing book industry.”
 New Delhi World Book Fair 2025 is scheduled to be held from 1st to 9th February 2025 in the newly constructed Halls 1-5 at the centrally located Pragati Maidan, New Delhi.

 Check out more literature festivals here.

 1. By Air: Delhi is well connected by domestic and international flights to all the major cities within and outside India.
 Almost all the major airlines have their flights operating from Indira Gandhi International Airport in New Delhi.
 The Domestic Airport connects Delhi to the major cities in India.

 2. By Rail: The railway network connects Delhi to all major and nearly all the minor destinations in India.
 The three important railway stations of Delhi are New Delhi Railway Station, Old Delhi Railway Station and Hazrat Nizamuddin Railway Station.